-The manuscript should contain titles such as Abstract, Introduction, Materials & Methods, Results & Discussion, Conclusion, Acknowledgement (arbitrary) and finally References.
+The manuscript should contain titles such as Abstract, Introduction, Materials & Methods, Results & Discussion, Conclusion, Acknowledgement (arbitrary), and finally References.
 No other subheadings should be given in the manuscript.
 Do not number the titles.

 Manuscripts should be typewritten with a font Times New Roman of 10 pt.

-Please single space all material.
+Please single-space all material.

 Place all tables and figures within the text.

-Author(s) Name must be included full name and surname, For example: Alireza Nourian (and not A.R.Nourian)
+Author(s) Name must be included full name and surname, For example, Alireza Nourian (and not A.R.Nourian)

-Full address for correspondence, including telephone number, fax number, and e-mail address (Show the corresponding author with an *).
+The full address for correspondence, including telephone number, fax number, and e-mail address (Show the corresponding author with an *).

 Please provide a short abstract of 150-300 words.
 The abstract should not contain any undefined abbreviations or references.